bryan273/SistakaNG/README.md

 # SistakaNG
-A program that helps to maintain loan book system
+A program that helps to maintain a book loan system

 ## Description
-SistakaNG is the final project of OOP programming foundations course in University of Indonesia.
-The purpose of the program is to maintain book loan system in the library.
+SistakaNG is the final project of the OOP programming foundations course at the University of Indonesia.
+The program's purpose is to maintain the library's book loan system.

 ## Backend files
 * buku